viiri/gatekeeper/docs/user-guide.md

 encryption-key: <ENCRYPTION_KEY>
 # the upstream endpoint which we should proxy request
 upstream-url: http://127.0.0.1:80
-# Returns HTTP 401 when no authentication is present, used with forward proxies.
+# Returns HTTP 401 when no authentication is present, used with forward proxies or API protection with client credentials grant.
 no-redirects: false
 # additional scopes to add to the default (openid+email+profile)
 scopes: